smclacke/CPP/notes/notes.md

 ************************************************************************
+**VIRTUAL**
+(hence the extra compiler flags)
+	- removes the ambiguity
+	- destructors and functions can be virtual
+	- constructors cannot be - virtual functions are resolved based on the runtime type of an object, but constructors are called during the construction of an object, before its type is fully determined

+	- When you declare a function as "virtual" in the base class, you're saying, "Hey, this function might be redefined in one of the derived classes."
+	When you call a virtual function on a base class pointer that's pointing to a derived class object, the function that actually gets called is determined by the type of the object the pointer is pointing to at runtime.
+This is called "runtime polymorphism".

 **EXTRA COMPILER FLAGS**
 -Wshadow
 Warn whenever a local variable or type declaration shadows another variable, parameter, type, class member (in C++), or instance variable (in Objective-C) or whenever a built-in function is shadowed.
 Note that in C++, the compiler warns if a local variable shadows an explicit typedef, but not if it shadows a struct/class/enum.
 If this warning is enabled, it includes also all instances of local shadowing.
 This means that -Wno-shadow=local and -Wno-shadow=compatible-local are ignored when -Wshadow is used.
 Same as -Wshadow=global.